 Alan’s glazes are made to his own recipes and includes classic dolomite and iron glazes decorated with iron, manganese and cobalt stains.
 Also, there are beautiful copper and tin reds, which are only possible with the reduction atmosphere used in Alan’s own designed and built LPG kiln.

 When time and space allow, Alan is happy to offer one to one pottery tuition in a 3 hour session, depending on the experience and aspirations of the student.
 This is strictly by appointment.

-Gaillard Stoneware pottery was originally produced at his first studios in County Dublin and County Wicklow in the 1970’s and 80’s.
-Alan was trained by his potter parents in the 1960’s in Cornwall, U.K. and he came to Ireland in 1969.
-He founded and was first Chairman of the Craft Potters Society of Ireland (now Ceramics Ireland) and has exhibited in many of their exhibitions and also exhibits annually at the Clifden Arts Festival.
+Gaillard Ceramics was originally produced at Alan’s first studios in County Dublin and then County Wicklow in the 1970s and 1980s.
+Alan was trained, during his teenage years, by his parents at their pottery studios in Cornwall, Devon and Gurnsey.
+He came to Ireland in 1969 and set up his first pottery studio in 1972.
+At that time, he founded and was first Chairman of the Craft Potters Society of Ireland, now called Ceramics Ireland, and has exhibited in many exhibitions.

 Alan now has a purpose-built studio workshop and showroom overlooking Streamstown Bay on the Wild Atlantic Way.
 There is ample parking and wheelchair access.